Suzuki Swift: Changan Suzuki Swift

 Suzuki's joint venture in China, Changan Suzuki, started producing the Swift for the Chinese domestic market in Chongqing from July 2005.
 Two gasoline engines were available; 1.3-liter SOHC G13BB engine producing 85 PS and 1.5-liter DOHC VVT M15A engine producing 100 PS.
-Both engines are mated with a 5-speed manual transmission, while the later was available with a 4-speed automatic transmission option.
+Both engines are mated with a 5-speed manual transmission, while the latter was available with a 4-speed automatic transmission option.
 A limited edition Swift with new sporty bumpers called Champion Edition was introduced in June 2010.

 While the new generation Swift was prepared for the global market, Changan Suzuki continued producing this generation by giving its first facelift by using Swift Sport bumpers and rear lights in October 2010, skipped the 2007 facelift for the global market model.
 Suzuki did testing the new generation Swift in China but decided only offered the Japanese imported high performance Swift Sport instead.

 The second facelift occurred in January 2013 and it has similar front bumper styling as the refreshed second generation Swift.

 Sales ended when Suzuki decided to withdraw from Chinese market to focus in India in September 2018.
 Over 350,000 units Swift were sold in China from 2005 to 2019.